mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 ## 2. Terminology

 - **AI Agent**: AI agents are autonomous systems powered by Large Language Models (LLMs) that can reason, plan, use tools, maintain memory, and take actions to accomplish goals.
-(PCL: Accoring to OWASP: https://cheatsheetseries.owasp.org/cheatsheets/AI_Agent_Security_Cheat_Sheet.html)
 - **Model Integrity**: The property that AI model weights and architecture have not been altered from a known-good state.
 - **Training Provenance**: Metadata describing the origin, scope, and privacy properties of data used to train an AI model.
 - **Inference Policy**: Constraints defining the authorized input context (e.g., slice type, geography) under which an agent may operate.